Self induced Hall Effect in current carrying bar: Hall Effect: Nonuniform viscous flow

-If $z_{m}<1$, the only upper part $z^{cr}(\kappa)>z_{m}$ of the threshold diagram in Fig.5,a remains useful.
-Then, the equality $z_{m}=z^{cr}(\kappa_{m})$ denotes a certain value of minimal sample size parameter $\kappa_{m}$, which corresponds to ZRS threshold at $T=0$.
-Evidence shows that at finite temperature the zero resistance state can be realized for samples whose sizes satisfy the condition $\kappa\geq\kappa_{m}$.
-The latter gives the strict criteria
+If $z_{m}<1$, the only upper part of the threshold diagram in Fig.\ref{Fig5},a remains useful, i.e. when $z^{cr}(\kappa)>z_{m}$.
+Then, the equality $z_{m}=z^{cr}(\kappa_{m})$ denotes a certain value of minimal sample size parameter $\kappa_{m}$, which corresponds to superconductivity threshold at $T=0$.
+Evidence shows that at finite temperature the superconductivity can be realized for samples whose sizes satisfy the condition $\kappa\geq\kappa_{m}$.
+The latter gives the strict criteria for minimal sample size